alliebourden/fableforge/README.md

 ## Module Two Project

 I am currently working on my second module, creating a RPG campaign manager application using React.js.
-By the end of this module I will be to:
+By the end of this module I will be able to:

 1. Understands the 3-tier architecture, limitations and responsibilities of each tier.
 2. Create fairly complex front-ends using React.js without help.